Azure/azure-cosmos-dotnet-v2/docs/documentdb-nosql-local-emulator.md

   *	2 GB RAM
   *	10 GB available hard disk space

-## Installing the DocumentDB Emulator
+## Installing the Cosmos DB Emulator
-You can download the DocumentDB Emulator from the [Microsoft Download Center](https://aka.ms/documentdb-emulator).
-To install, configure, and run the DocumentDB Emulator, you must have administrative privileges on the computer.
+You can download the Cosmos DB Emulator from the [Microsoft Download Center](https://aka.ms/documentdb-emulator).
+To install, configure, and run the Cosmos DB Emulator, you must have administrative privileges on the computer.

 > [!NOTE]
-> To install, configure, and run the DocumentDB Emulator, you must have administrative privileges on the computer.
+> To install, configure, and run the Cosmos DB Emulator, you must have administrative privileges on the computer.

-## Checking for DocumentDB Emulator updates
+## Checking for Cosmos DB Emulator updates
-The DocumentDB Emulator includes a built-in Azure DocumentDB Data Explorer to browse data stored within DocumentDB, create new collections, and let you know when a new update is available for download.
+The Cosmos DB Emulator includes a built-in Azure Cosmos DB Data Explorer to browse data stored within Cosmos DB, create new collections, and let you know when a new update is available for download.

 > [!NOTE]
-> Data created in one version of the DocumentDB Emulator is not guaranteed to be accessible when using a different version.
-If you need to persist your data for the long term, it is recommended that you store that data in an Azure DocumentDB account, rather than in the DocumentDB Emulator.
+> Data created in one version of the Cosmos DB Emulator is not guaranteed to be accessible when using a different version.
+If you need to persist your data for the long term, it is recommended that you store that data in an Azure Cosmos DB account, rather than in the Cosmos DB Emulator.

-## How the DocumentDB Emulator works
+## How the Cosmos DB Emulator works
-The DocumentDB Emulator provides a high-fidelity emulation of the DocumentDB service.
-It supports identical functionality as Azure DocumentDB, including support for creating and querying JSON documents, provisioning and scaling collections, and executing stored procedures and triggers.
-You can develop and test applications using the DocumentDB Emulator, and deploy them to Azure at global scale by just making a single configuration change to the connection endpoint for DocumentDB.
+The Cosmos DB Emulator provides a high-fidelity emulation of the Cosmos DB service.
+It supports identical functionality as Azure Cosmos DB, including support for creating and querying JSON documents, provisioning and scaling collections, and executing stored procedures and triggers.
+You can develop and test applications using the Cosmos DB Emulator, and deploy them to Azure at global scale by just making a single configuration change to the connection endpoint for Cosmos DB.

-While we created a high-fidelity local emulation of the actual DocumentDB service, the implementation of the DocumentDB Emulator is different than that of the service.
-For example, the DocumentDB Emulator uses standard OS components such as the local file system for persistence, and HTTPS protocol stack for connectivity.
-This means that some functionality that relies on Azure infrastructure like global replication, single-digit millisecond latency for reads/writes, and tunable consistency levels are not available via the DocumentDB Emulator.
+While we created a high-fidelity local emulation of the actual Cosmos DB service, the implementation of the Cosmos DB Emulator is different than that of the service.
+For example, the Cosmos DB Emulator uses standard OS components such as the local file system for persistence, and HTTPS protocol stack for connectivity.
+This means that some functionality that relies on Azure infrastructure like global replication, single-digit millisecond latency for reads/writes, and tunable consistency levels are not available via the Cosmos DB Emulator.

-## Authenticating requests against the DocumentDB Emulator
+## Authenticating requests against the Cosmos DB Emulator
-Just as with Azure Document in the cloud, every request that you make against the DocumentDB Emulator must be authenticated.
-The DocumentDB Emulator supports a single fixed account and a well-known authentication key for master key authentication.
-This account and key are the only credentials permitted for use with the DocumentDB Emulator.
+Just as with Azure Document in the cloud, every request that you make against the Cosmos DB Emulator must be authenticated.
+The Cosmos DB Emulator supports a single fixed account and a well-known authentication key for master key authentication.
+This account and key are the only credentials permitted for use with the Cosmos DB Emulator.
 They are:

     Account name: localhost:<port>
     Account key: C2y6yDjf5/R+ob0N8A7Cgv30VRDJIWEHLM+4QDU5DE2nQ9nDuVTqobD4b8mGGyPMbIZnqyMsEcaGQy67XIw/Jw==

 > [!NOTE]
-> The master key supported by the DocumentDB Emulator is intended for use only with the emulator.
-You cannot use your production DocumentDB account and key with the DocumentDB Emulator.
+> The master key supported by the Cosmos DB Emulator is intended for use only with the emulator.
+You cannot use your production Cosmos DB account and key with the Cosmos DB Emulator.

-Additionally, just as the Azure DocumentDB service, the DocumentDB Emulator supports only secure communication via SSL.
+Additionally, just as the Azure Cosmos DB service, the Cosmos DB Emulator supports only secure communication via SSL.

-## Start and initialize the DocumentDB Emulator
+## Start and initialize the Cosmos DB Emulator
-To start the Azure DocumentDB Emulator, select the Start button or press the Windows key.
-Begin typing **DocumentDB Emulator**, and select the emulator from the list of applications.
+To start the Azure Cosmos DB Emulator, select the Start button or press the Windows key.
+Begin typing **Cosmos DB Emulator**, and select the emulator from the list of applications.
 When the emulator is running, you'll see an icon in the Windows taskbar notification area.

-The DocumentDB Emulator is installed by default to the `C:\Program Files\Azure DocumentDB Emulator` directory.
+The Cosmos DB Emulator is installed by default to the `C:\Program Files\Azure DocumentDB Emulator` directory.
 You can also start and stop the emulator from the command line.
 Please see below for options for running the emulator from the command line.

-## Developing with the DocumentDB Emulator
+## Developing with the Cosmos DB Emulator
-Once you have the DocumentDB Emulator running on your desktop, you can use any supported [DocumentDB SDK](https://docs.microsoft.com/azure/documentdb/documentdb-sdk-dotnet) or the [DocumentDB REST API](https://msdn.microsoft.com/library/azure/dn781481.aspx) to interact with the Emulator.
-The DocumentDB Emulator also includes a built-in Data Explorer that lets you create collections, view and edit documents without writing any code.
+Once you have the Cosmos DB Emulator running on your desktop, you can use any supported [Cosmos DB SDK](https://docs.microsoft.com/azure/documentdb/documentdb-sdk-dotnet) or the [Cosmos DB REST API](https://msdn.microsoft.com/library/azure/dn781481.aspx) to interact with the Emulator.
+The Cosmos DB Emulator also includes a built-in Data Explorer that lets you create collections, view and edit documents without writing any code.

-    // Connect to the DocumentDB Emulator running locally DocumentClient client = new DocumentClient(
+    // Connect to the Cosmos DB Emulator running locally DocumentClient client = new DocumentClient(
         new Uri("https://localhost:8081"),
         "C2y6yDjf5/R+ob0N8A7Cgv30VRDJIWEHLM+4QDU5DE2nQ9nDuVTqobD4b8mGGyPMbIZnqyMsEcaGQy67XIw/Jw==");

-You can use existing tools like [DocumentDB Studio](https://github.com/mingaliu/DocumentDBStudio) to connect to the DocumentDB Emulator.
-You can also migrate data between the DocumentDB Emulator and the Azure DocumentDB service using the [DocumentDB Data Migration Tool](https://github.com/azure/azure-documentdb-datamigrationtool).
+You can use existing tools like [DocumentDB Studio](https://github.com/mingaliu/DocumentDBStudio) to connect to the Cosmos DB Emulator.
+You can also migrate data between the Cosmos DB Emulator and the Azure Cosmos DB service using the [DocumentDB Data Migration Tool](https://github.com/azure/azure-documentdb-datamigrationtool).

-## DocumentDB Emulator command line tool reference
+## Cosmos DB Emulator command line tool reference
 From the installation location, you can use the command line to start and stop the emulator, configure options, and perform other operations.

 ### Command Line Syntax